 If a tire goes flat, avoid further tire and wheel damage by driving slowly to a level place.
-Turn on your hazard warning flashers.
+Turn on your vehicle's hazard warning flashers.
+See Hazard Warning Flashers on page 3-6 for more information.

 Changing a tire can be dangerous.
 The vehicle can slip off the jack and roll over or fall on you or other people.
 You and they could be badly injured or even killed.
 Find a level place to change your tire.
 To help prevent the vehicle from moving: